ACM20117 Certificate II in Animal Studies

 Do you enjoy working with animals, or are you passionate about starting a career in animal care?

-If you answered “yes” – then ACM20110 Certificate II in Animal Studies might be just the course for you!
+If you answered ‘yes’, then ACM20117 – Certificate II in Animal Studies might be just the course for you!

-In this course, you will learn about skills and knowledge required for work in the Animal Care and Management industry, including animal control and regulation, animal technology, captive animals, companion animal services and veterinary nursing.
+In this course, you will learn about skills and knowledge required for work in the animal care and management industry, including:

 This qualification is part of the Animal Care and Management Training Package.
 It is highly recommended that whilst undertaking this qualification the learner should seek to gain a period of work placement or work experience in an animal care environment and/or workplace.